UPEI-Android/group-project-mindjogg/app/documentation/formik.md

 First of you are going to want to install the package using npm and include it to your package.json file (npm install formik --save)

 Next, you are going to take a look at the documentation which is very well organized, even has some videos with it.
 You can check it out here [Formik](https://formik.org/docs/overview)

+# Is it safe to use?

+The formik package has been scanned on npm for any vunerabilities and missing licenses and none were found so it is good to use.
+Check out this [link](https://snyk.io/advisor/npm-package/formik) for more info.